The Institute of American Indian Research

 Greetings,

-The Institute for American Indian Research (IFAIR) promotes Native and Indigenous education, research, and service at UNM.
-Each academic year, we host and support many events to foster the study of Indigenous nation-building, community organizing, and Indigenous peoples.
+The Institute for American Indian Research (IFAIR) is dedicated to advancing Native and Indigenous education, research, and service at the University of New Mexico (UNM).
+Each academic year, we host and support numerous events designed to foster the study of Indigenous nation-building, community organizing, and the diverse experiences of Indigenous peoples.

-In 2022, IFAIR launched the Luci Tapahonso Distinguished Indigenous Speaker Series.
-Professor Emeritus Luci Tapahonso (Diné) began her literary career in the English Department at the University of New Mexico.
-Internationally acclaimed for her poetry and narratives about Diné life and culture, Tapahonso has been a role model and inspiration to countless Diné and Indigenous students.
-Given Tapahonso’s significant impact to the Navajo Nation and UNM, it is only fitting that we named our new speaker series in her honor.
+In 2022, IFAIR proudly launched the Luci Tapahonso Distinguished Indigenous Speaker Series.
+Professor Emeritus Luci Tapahonso (Diné), the first Navajo Nation Poet Laureate, began her esteemed career in the English Department at UNM.
+Widely recognized for her poetry and narratives about Diné life and culture, Tapahonso has inspired countless Diné and Indigenous students.
+Given her monumental contributions to both the Navajo Nation and UNM, we found it fitting to name this new speaker series in her honor.

 Sincerely,